 Universal Analytics is the new operating standard for Google Analytics; however, many sites and applications still use outdated tracking libraries to send data to Google Analytics.

 It is strongly recommended that you upgrade to use a Universal Analytics tracking library such as analytics.js or the latest mobile SDKs for Android and iOS.
-Non-Universal Analytics libraries, including ga.js or v1.x of the mobile SDKs, will soon be deprecated and may stop working in the future.
+Non-Universal Analytics libraries, including ga.js or v1.x of the mobile SDKs, will be deprecated sometime in the near future.

 The following guides will walk you through upgrading your tracking implementation to use Universal Analytics:

 - ga.js to analytics.js

 - Google Tag Manager

 - Mobile SDK v1.x

 Custom dimensions are the new custom variables in analytics.js or